MasonGarza7/selenium-tests/README.md

 ## Final Thoughts:
 This project was fun!

-Four weeks ago, I had very Selenium experience.
+Four weeks ago, I had very little Selenium experience.
 I had only messed with the IDE to try recording some test scripts.
 Now I believe I would be comfortable being handed a professional project or creating a new one.

 I also had no experience with Ruby or Kotlin, and funny enough, Ruby was the easiest subproject to setup.
 I was surprised how similar Kotlin and Java operate as well; the Kotlin subproject is nearly identical to the Java subproject.